staticbackendhq/site/content/getting-started/self-hosting.md

 You may use the
 [pre-built binaries](https://github.com/staticbackendhq/core/releases) for
-Linux, Mac and Windows we provide on the release page on our GitHub repo.
+Linux, MacOS and Windows we provide on the release page on our GitHub repo.

 You will need to clone or download the code: